 For friends of a good view we can only recommend Viktoriapark.
 Kreuzberg’s Viktoriapark is the highest inner-city elevation in Berlin and allows for a breathtaking view over the capital without waiting in line for hours at Berlin’s typical tourist attractions.
 At the top is Schinkel’s National Monument, commemorating the victory against Napoleon.
 From beer gardens to green spaces for picnics and a small waterfall, Viktoriapark has everything you could want for a relaxing day in the capital.

 Markthalle Neun in Berlin-Kreuzberg is one of the few remaining Berlin market halls from the 19th century.
-Nowadays, the old railway market hall is a gathering point for small, regional dealers who mainly offer organically produced products.
-A little insider tip for fans of the Berlin food scene: “Street Food Thursday” takes place every Thursday.
-Visitors can try the latest snack trends here every Thursday evening.
+Nowadays, the old railroad market hall is a gathering place for small, regional traders who offer mainly organically produced products.
+A little insider tip for fans of Berlin’s food scene: every Thursday there is a “Street Food Thursday”.
+Here visitors can try the latest snack trends every Thursday evening.

 Underground worlds from Gesundbrunnen

-The Gesundbrunnen bunker station in Berlin-Wedding is home to the Berlin Underworld Museum.
-As one of the numerous remaining air raid shelters from World War II, it reveals a lot about the history of the city during the Nazi era.
-Particularly noteworthy here is the multimedia exhibition Mythos Germania, which deals with the plans for the legendary “World Capital Germania” and the associated consequences.
-It is organised by Berliner Unterwelten e.V., which offers many more tours of underground buildings around Berlin.
+The bunker Bahnhof Gesundbrunnen in Berlin-Wedding houses the Berlin Underworlds Museum.
+As one of the many remaining air raid shelters from the Second World War, it reveals quite a bit about the history of the city during the Nazi era.
+Particularly noteworthy here is the multimedia permanent exhibition Mythos Germania, which deals with the plans for the legendary “World Capital Germania” and the consequences associated with it.
+The whole thing is organized by Berliner Unterwelten e.V. which offers many other guided tours to underground buildings around Berlin.